nixpulvis/nixpulvis.github.io/_ramblings/2018-10-15-building-a-shell-part-2.md

 `&&` and `||` rules, allowing for `... && ... || ...`.

 Words are created by the _lexer_, a tool designed to consume the input text, and iterate over chunks called _tokens_.
 Tokens, as already mentioned, are the terminals of the language. `WORD`, `&&` and `||` from the above grammar rules, are our terminal tokens. `WORD`s are generated after reading a character that is allowed to start a word, until the word is considered finished.
-This could, for example allow for words like `foo!`, despite `!` also being a token.
+This allows for words like `foo!`, despite `!` also being a token.

 <details>
   <summary>